Frequently Asked Questions

 1. An I-20 with a travel signature (on Page 2) from within the last 6 months.

 2. A current passport valid for at least six months after your re-entry date.

 3. A valid, current F-1 student visa stamp (sticker) in your passport.

-4. Financial information showing proof of necessary funds to cover tuition and living expenses (such as a bank statement)
+5. Recommended: Financial information showing proof of sufficient funds to cover tuition and living expenses (such as a bank statement).

 If you are on Optional Practical Training please check with an advisor to find out what other things are required.